What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Although the incidence of hemophilia in girls and women is extremely low, it is not completely excluded.
 Its course is mild, and the most common symptoms of the disease are as follows:

-• copious menstrual flow;
+• heavy menstrual flow;

 • nosebleeds;